When positive change is created, people or companies often want to communicate about it. Better Cotton is no different.

 The Better Cotton logo and mass balance

-To learn more about the Better Cotton on-product mark and how this can be used by Retailer and Brand Members in conjunction with our system of mass balance, visit our What’s Behind the Logo? webpage.
+To learn more about the Better Cotton On-Product Mark and how this can be used by Retailer and Brand Members in conjunction with our system of mass balance, visit our What’s Behind the Logo webpage.

 The policy landscape of sustainability claims is fast evolving.
 To understand how these changes will affect member claims, Better Cotton liaises with legislative bodies wherever possible.
 We welcome any new information on this topic from members and other stakeholders.

 In May 2021, new guidance was released on sustainability claims by the Netherlands Authority for Consumers and Markets ACM.
 This guidance is particularly relevant to Better Cotton Members using the on-product mark (OPM) or making any other form of product-level sustainability claims.
 Note that the guidance applies not only to Dutch brands, but to all brands selling products in the Dutch market.
-Please view our advice for members on the ACM legislation.

 Whilst efforts have been made to ensure that the claims outlined within the Claims Framework are transparent and never misleading, the choice to make claims, and the responsibility to ensure claims comply with relevant laws and legislation, lies with the Better Cotton Member.
 We cannot guarantee compliance with local legal requirements and we always recommend that members consult their own legal teams to ensure that claims are appropriate for the markets in which they operate.